 The reason is religious persecution.
 Christians will always be persecuted, the Scriptures tell us, but the unbearable scope of this wave is due to burgeoning extremism within some Muslim sectors.
 It now poses an existential threat to Middle Eastern Christians — though it is not limited to the Middle East.

-At an address this month in Rome before Georgetown University’s Religious Freedom Project, Archbishop Louis Sako of Baghdad, the Chaldean Catholic patriarch of Babylon, expounded
+At an address this month in Rome before Georgetown University’s Religious Freedom Project, Archbishop Louis Sako of Baghdad, the Chaldean Catholic patriarch of Babylon, expounded on this development:

 For almost two millennia Christian communities have lived in Iraq, Syria, Egypt and elsewhere in the Middle East. . . .
 Unfortunately, in the 21st century Middle Eastern Christians are being severely persecuted. . . .
 In most of these countries, Islamist extremists see Christians as an obstacle to their plans.
 Some nations, dominated by extremist ideas, do not want so-called “Arab Spring” democracy.
 Freedom and pluralism are dangerous to them and their goals.